 - Report excessive speed zones for future traffic enforcement

-- Must complete a USCG class within 6 months of appointment
+- Must complete a written Florida Boating Safety Course within 6 months of interview

 - Must have previous boating experience.

 - Must be able to swim and tread water for 5 min.

 - Must be prepared to stay longer than required 3-hour tour.

 - Must successfully complete crew member tasks within 6 months of interview

 - Must be able to lift 50 lbs. and get in and out of boat without assistance.

 - Dispatch from your home